 Roquebrune-Cap-Martin is located about 5km from Menton or Monaco, 25km from Nice, and 50km from Antibes.
 The most convenient way to get to the town is by car or train.

-Where to park in Roquebrune-Cap-Martin?
+Where to park in Roquebrune?

-In Roquebrune’s old town you can either choose to leave your car in this paid parking lot or try to find free spots on Avenida des Genêts – both places are located very close to the center.
+In Roquebrune’s old town, you can either choose to leave your car in this paid parking lot or try to find free spots on Avenida des Genêts – both places are located very close to the historic center.
 In Cap Martin, it’s best to leave your car in this paid parking lot with an amazing view over the coast.

-To Roquebrune-Cap-Martin by bus
+To Roquebrune by bus

-You can also quite easily reach Roquebrune-Cap-Martin by bus.
-For example, a trip from Nice will take about 1h (€3), 15min from Menton (€3), and 15min from Monaco (€3).
+You can quite easily reach Roquebrune by bus.
+For example, a trip from Nice will take about 50 minutes, 15 minutes from Menton, and 15 minutes from Monaco.
 To learn more about bus connections that might interest you visit rome2rio.com website.

-To Roquebrune-Cap-Martin by train
+To Roquebrune by train

-Camping Roquebrune-Cap-Martin
+Camping Roquebrune

 Things to do in Roquebrune-Cap-Martin, France – Summing up

-Now you know what Roquebrune-Cap-Martin and its surroundings are all about and why you shouldn’t skip it during your Cote d’Azur trip.
-It’s a very charming and picturesque place where you’ll be able to experience more of a local vibe, instead of a touristy one.
+Now you know what Roquebrune and its surroundings are all about and why you shouldn’t skip it during your Cote d’Azur trip.
+It’s a very picturesque place where you’ll be able to experience more of a local vibe, instead of a touristy one.
 Oh, and those views… They are what make a trip to Roquebrune even better!
-This village is an ideal place to slow down for a bit and enjoy the charm of the South of France.
-A list of attractions and places to discover might not be that long but we’re sure that every traveler will find something perfect for himself.
-Enjoy!

 Our video from Roquebrune-Cap-Martin